rohanparmar160705/Ai-TabGroups-ZenBrowser/README.md

 # ✨ AI Tab Groups for Zen Browser ✨

+## With the official release of Zen folders, the project is under-development again to adapt to the new changes

 ‼️ Breaks for Zen version <1.14.6b, Please use the latest script.

 https://github.com/user-attachments/assets/fc792843-b1da-448e-ba00-63322a3d9c99